google-deepmind/ai-safety-gridworlds/CONTRIBUTING.md

 ### Contributing code

 If you have improvements or new environments for the AI Safety framework, send us your pull requests!
-For those just getting started, Github has a [howto](https://help.github.com/articles/using-pull-requests/).
+For those just getting started, GitHub has a [howto](https://help.github.com/articles/using-pull-requests/).